 The deadline to make a donation to the bursary programme or submit an application has now passed.
-Successful applicants will be notified by 31st March 2017.
+All successful applicants have now been notified.

 WCPT and the South African Society of Physiotherapy (SASP) joined forces to fundraise in support of a bursary programme to “Give the Gift of Congress”.